mp3202/lab1-starter/README.md

 2. Edit `README.md` and put your name at the top.
 3. Push your changes to GitHub by following the instructions in Task 4.
 4. Verify that your changes are on GitHub.
 6. Congratulations!
 You just completed your first CIDM 3312 assignment.
-I hope this helped you refresh your C# skills with Lists and Methods, as well as introduce you to GitHub.
+I hope this helped you refresh your C# skills with Lists as well as introduce you to GitHub.